FlyJingFish/AndroidAOP/README_EN.md

 > [!TIP]\
 > **1. This method can only apply debugMode to the modules you have added, and the related aspects in the modules that have not been added will not take effect**<br>
-> **2. If your module is a Java module, method 1 will not work.
-You need to use method 2 to make it work.**
+> **2. If your module is a Java or Kotlin library, this method can only enable all Android libraries.
+You need to use method 2 to configure your module separately for it to take effect.**

 - 2. Add the following settings in `gradle.properties` in the **root directory**